biomedbigdata/website/content/authors/maxim_ustinov/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Student Research Assistants
-- Members
+- BSc and MSc Students

-weight: 100
+weight: 8
 ---

-I am studying Bioinformatics at the TUM and LMU as my master since 2019.
-I am joining the ListLab as a HIWI to continue the project of my group from the SystemsBiomedicine practical course, where we introduced a new shiny-application to explore the microbiome, including co-occurrence analysis and clustering by functional topics.
+I am an undergraduate student in the bioinformatics program at the TUM and LMU.
+In September 2021 I joined the chair of experimental bioinformatics to work on my bachelor’s thesis on developing a k-mer based approach for in silico cell type deconvolution.